BXS-Archipelago/Property_Finder/README.md

 # About The Site :

-With owners and selling-agents of Luxury Homes as our clients, the website is designed to attract both sellers and buyers so they can connect easily with each other.
+With both owners and estate-agents of Luxury Homes as our clients, the website is designed to attract both sellers and buyers so they can connect easily with each other.

 ---